buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: Until dispelled

 You touch an object weighing 5 pounds or less whose largest dimension is no more than 180 centimeters.
-The spell leaves a mark on the object's surface and invisibly inscribes its name on the sapphire used as the material component.
+The spell leaves a mark on the object' \*\*s surface and invisibly inscribes its name on the sapphire used as the material component.
 Each time you cast this spell, you must use a different sapphire.

-At any time thereafter, you can use 2 Actions to speak the object's name and crush the sapphire.
+At any time thereafter, you can use 2 Actions to speak the object' \*\*s name and crush the sapphire.
 The object instantly appears in your hand regardless of physical or planar distance separating you, and the spell ends.

-If another creature is holding or carrying the object, crushing the sapphire doesn't transport the object to you, but instead, you learn who the creature possessing it is and roughly where it is located at that moment.
+If another creature is holding or carrying the object, crushing the sapphire doesn' \*\*t transport the object to you, but instead, you learn who the creature possessing it is and roughly where it is located at that moment.

 Dispel magic or a similar effect successfully applied to the sapphire ends the effect of this spell.